Locking of skyrmion cores on a centrosymmetric discrete lattice: onsite versus offsite: Double exchange model

-The other model parameters are chosen so that the SkXs are stabilized in the ground state: $t_3=-0.85$, $J=1$, and $\mu=-3.5$~\cite{Ozawa_PhysRevLett.118.147205}.
-For these parameters, the bare susceptibility of itinerant electrons shows a triple peak structure in momentum space at $\bm{Q}_1=(Q,0)$, $\bm{Q}_2=(-Q/2,\sqrt{3}Q/2)$, and $\bm{Q}_3=(-Q/2,-\sqrt{3}Q/2)$ with the relatively large ordering vector $Q=\pi/3$, which are connected by the threefold rotational symmetry.
+The other model parameters are chosen so that the SkXs are stabilized in the ground state and their period is commensurate with that of the lattice: $t_3=-0.85$, $J=1$, and $\mu=-3.5$~\cite{Ozawa_PhysRevLett.118.147205}.
+For these parameters, the bare susceptibility of itinerant electrons shows a triple peak structure in momentum space at $\bm{Q}_1=(Q,0)$, $\bm{Q}_2=(-Q/2,\sqrt{3}Q/2)$, and $\bm{Q}_3=(-Q/2,-\sqrt{3}Q/2)$ with the relatively large ordering vector $Q=\pi/3$.
+The three ordering vectors, $\bm{Q}_1$, $\bm{Q}_2$, and $\bm{Q}_3$, are connected by the threefold rotational symmetry.
 Consequently, the short period triple-$Q$ states are stabilized in the ground state: the $|n_{\rm sk}|=2$ SkX for $0 \leq H \lesssim 0.00325$, the $|n_{\rm sk}|=1$ SkX for $0.00325 \lesssim H \lesssim 0.0065$, and another triple-$Q$ state with $|n_{\rm sk}|=0$ for $0.0065 \lesssim H$ in the absence of $A$~\cite{Ozawa_PhysRevLett.118.147205}.
 By introducing the easy-axis anisotropy, the stable region for the $|n_{\rm sk}|=1$ SkX is extended, e.g., $0.004 \lesssim H \lesssim 0.0115$ for $A=0.002$~\cite{Hayami_PhysRevB.99.094420}.
-Meanwhile, the detailed multiple-$Q$ nature of the SkXs, especially for the $|n_{\rm sk}|=1$ SkX was not fully shown, as described below.
+Meanwhile, the detailed multiple-$Q$ nature of the SkXs, especially for the $|n_{\rm sk}|=1$ SkX, was not fully shown, as described below.
 In the following, we discuss the details of the SkXs by explicitly taking into account the phase degree of freedom among the constituent waves with the use of the variational calculations.